Arthur Barnes (monsignor): Conversion to Rome and Roman Catholic clerical career

 In 1896 Pope Leo XIII issued his papal bull Apostolicae curae, declaring Anglican orders "absolutely null and utterly void".
 The process which led to the publication of the bull had begun in 1890 when Viscount Halifax and the Abbé Fernand Portal had met on the island of Madeira.
-In advance of publication of the bull, in 1895 Barnes, convinced by then of the defective nature of Anglican orders, converted to Rome, being received by Cardinal Merry del val and taking his first communion at the hands of Leo XIII.
+In advance of publication of the bull, in 1895 Barnes, convinced by then of the defective nature of Anglican orders, converted to Rome, being received by Cardinal Rafael Merry del Val and taking his first communion at the hands of Leo XIII.
 Initially seeking to become a Benedictine monk, he was instead ordained deacon in 1897 and priest in 1898.
 He was Roman Catholic Chaplain at Cambridge University from 1902 to 1918.
 He was a Temporary Roman Catholic Chaplain to the Forces 1915-1917 and a Foreign Office envoy to the United States 1917-1918.

 In 1904 Pius X made Barnes a Privy Chamberlain, and in 1919 Benedict XV made him a Domestic Prelate.
 He was the leading Catholic archaeologist, and spent much time investigating the burial sites of Sts Peter and Paul.

 He was Roman Catholic Chaplain at Oxford University 1918-1926.
 Barnes was known as "Mugger" at Oxford, and was the model for Monsignor Bell in Evelyn Waugh’s 1945 novel Brideshead Revisited.
 He was responsible for the conversion of the Old Palace in 1920 into the Catholic Chaplaincy.
 He retired from Oxford at the age of 65, and was succeeded by the eminent theologian, Monsignor Ronald Knox.

 In 1931, Miss Alice Howard (daughter of Sir Henry Howard, appointed British envoy to the Vatican City in 1914, the first such appointment since 1558) purchased a property in Painswick, for conversion into a Catholic church.
 It was not until 1934 that the church was ready for mass to be said, and in August of that year it was dedicated to Our Lady and St Therese of Lisieux.
 In October 1934 Barnes was appointed resident priest, and moved into a flat in the village.